OpenZeppelin/defender-templates/defender/poap/README.md

     - `network`
 - Run `serverless deploy --stage dev` to deploy the stack to Defender

-## Relays, Ownership and Autotasks
+## Relays, Ownership, and Autotasks

 ### Contract Was Deployed with Defender